lucidopus/Traffic-Sign-Recognition/README.md

 This project uses the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
 Special thanks to the dataset creators and the open-source libraries that made this project possible.

-For access to the TrafficLensv API, please [send a request](mailto:harshilpatel30402@gmail.com?subject=Request%20for%20TrafficLens%20API%20Key) for an API key.
+For access to the TrafficLens API, please [send a request](mailto:harshilpatel30402@gmail.com?subject=Request%20for%20TrafficLens%20API%20Key) for an API key.